 '''

-Uses "Series-parallel commands (new algorithm)"
+Uses "Series-parallel commands (new algorithm)" gen_series_parallel true

-gen_series_parallel true

-2

 seed 1

 Sets the width of series chains (average, multiplier).
-This is the number of

-parallel chains generated for each node that is the head of a set of chains

-series_wid 2 1
+This is the number of parallel chains generated for each node that is the head of a set of chains series_wid 2 1

-7

 Sets the length of series chains (average, multiplier).

-series_len 2 1
+series_len 2

 This allows chains to not rejoin with probability .7

-12

 series_subgraph_fork_out .0

-series_local_xover

-2
+series_local_xover 2

 How many graphs to generate

+17

-"tg_cnt 1;
+s_cnt 1;

 Sets the minimum number of tasks per task graph (average, multiplier)

-17

 task_cnt 10 1

 Sets the probability that a graph has more than one start node (default 0.0)

+prob_multi_start_nodes 0.0

 Sets the laxity of periods relative to deadlines (default 1).

 Indicates whether

 task graphs deadlines are greater than, less than, or equal to the periods

-22

-Sets the multipliers for periods in multirate systems.
-Allows the user to specify

-the periods relative to each other.
-The multipliers are randomly selected from
+ts the multipliers for periods in multirate systems.
+Allows the user to specify the periods relative to each other.
+The multipliers are randomly selected from this list

+period_laxity 1

 this list

-period_laxity

-list

-period_mul 1,
+period_mul 1, 1, 1

-1. 1
+set, force subgraphs formed in series chains to rejoin into the main graph

-If set, force subgraphs formed in series chains to rejoin into the main graph series_must_rejoin true
+11 set, force subgraphs formed in series chains to rejoin into the main graph series_must_rejoin true #Sets the probability that a deadline will be hard (vs. soft) prob_hard_deadline 1.0 # Sets the average time per task including communication.
+This value is used in

 27

-series_must_rejoin true

-#Sets the probability that a deadline will be hard (vs. soft)

-prob_hard_deadline 1.0

-Sets the average time per task including communication.
-This value is used in

 setting deadlines

-task_trans_time 100

-\# If true, then periods values are forced to be greater than deadlines (default true
+If true, then periods values are forced to be greater than deadlines (default true

 32

-).

 period_g_deadline true

-If true, tasks types are forced to be unique (false by default).
+Half true, tasks types are forced to be unique (false by default).

-task_unique true

-task_attrib weet 100 25 1.0, beet 50 10 1.0, priority 50 50 1.0, deadline 100 25 1.0

 Write the task graphs [to .tgff file].

 37

 tg_write

-pe_write

 trans_write

 Sets the label used for the current table.

+Sets the number of tables (of current table type) generated table_cut 1

 table_label COMMUN

 42

-Sets the number of tables (of current table type) generated able_cnt 1

-47
+table_cnt 1

+Attribute on the table (one instance for each table)

+table_attrib price 80 20

+Attribe on the type (one instance for each type/line)

+type_attrib bett 50 20 0.5 1.0, wett 100 20 0.5 1.0, priority 50 50 0.5 1.0,

+deadline 600 600 0.5 1.0

-Write transmission event information [to .tgff file].
+\# \ \ Write \ transmission \ event \ information \ [to .tgff \ file].

 trans_write

 '''